Tamr raises $10 million for AI-powered data analytics

 Customers include Novartis, Thomson Reuters, GE, Toyota, and GSK, which pay about $300,000 for a two-year license.

 Tamr, which launched in 2014 at VentureBeat’s DataBeat conference in San Francisco, in July closed an $18 million funding round from SBI Investment, Intage Open Innovation Fund, Samsung Ventures, Fenox Venture Capital, Alumni Ventures Group, and others.
-It has raised more than $68 million from Google Ventures, New Enterprise Associates, SineWave Ventures, Work-Bench Ventures, and others to date.
+To date, it has raised more than $68 million from Google Ventures, New Enterprise Associates, SineWave Ventures, Work-Bench Ventures, and others.